RevealBi-DashboardBuilder/.github/profile/readme.md

 # Builder Component

-This Angular standalone component integrates with [Reveal](https://www.infragistics.com/products/reveal) to load and display visualizations, as well as dynamically build dashboards.
-It leverages the `RevealServerService` to fetch visualization metadata and uses the [Reveal JavaScript SDK](https://www.infragistics.com/products/reveal) to embed dashboards in the application.
+This Angular standalone component integrates with [Reveal](https://revealbi.io) to load and display visualizations, as well as dynamically build dashboards in a sinmple point-and-click visualization catalog experience.

 ## Overview